LukasLeindals/image-to-poem/README.md

 ### Training a similarity model

+To train the similarity scoring model the function one has to run the file `similarity_scoring.py`.
+At the top of the script the various hyperparameters of the model and training can be changes.

 ## Demo

 After acquiring the trained language and similarity models, the `image-to-poem` package can be used to generate poems from images.
 The functionality of the package is demonstrated in the `notebooks/demo.ipynb` notebook.